DoctaneDMS/dms-service-sql/README.md

 ## Management Bean Functions

-For SQLRepositoryService, the mbean interface supports a single method, integrityCheck, which takes a string argument - which should be a path to a folder, and a boolean parameter, 'fix'.
+For SQLRepositoryService, the mbean interface supports a single method, checkIntegrity, which takes a string argument - which should be a path to a folder, and a boolean parameter, 'fix'.

-Calling integrityCheck on a given folder will recalculate the digest for every file in that folder and subfolders, logging any instances where the calculated digest differs from the value stored in the database.
-If the 'fix' parameter is 'true', then the integrityCheck function will report any mismatches then store the calculated value for any mismatched document in the database.
+Calling checkIntegrity on a given folder will recalculate the digest for every file in that folder and subfolders, logging any instances where the calculated digest differs from the value stored in the database.
+If the 'fix' parameter is 'true', then the checkIntegrity function will report any mismatches then store the calculated value for any mismatched document in the database.